stevencombs/retrocombs.github.io/_drafts/2021-01-30-plus4-chapter7-graphics.md

 ## Squares, Circles, Polygons, and Painting

 Not only does Commodore BASIC 3.5 provide commands to draw single pixels and lines, it also provides the `BOX`, `CIRCLE`, and `PAINT` commands.
 These commands expedite the creation of on-screen graphics.

 ### Drawing Rectangles

 Use the `BOX` command to create rectangles using two coordinates that describe the opposite corners of the box.

+### SQUARE PROGRAM

 Below is a sample  `BOX` command and an image of the results:

 <!-- Add Programs to .d81 file after this point -->